2. Active substance

 2.2.3 Specifications for intermediate products

-Where the active substance is purchased already manufactured as part of an ingredient blend or premix; the finished product manufacturer’s acceptance specifications for this material must be provided.
+Where the active substance is purchased already manufactured as part of an ingredient blend or premix; the finished product manufacturer's acceptance specifications for this material must be provided.
+For more information on proprietary ingredient mixtures that contain an active ingredient see Streamlining proprietary ingredient categories.

 For an ingredient blend containing the active substance, the specifications should, as a minimum, normally include tests for: